ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > var currentResults = sessionsBundle.DoAndReturnPerSitePerPinResults(sessionInfo => sessionInfo.MeasureVoltageAndCurrent().Item2)
 > ```

-The `MeasureAndPublishCurrent` and `MeasureAndPublishVoltage`, and `PublishResults` methods will publish the measurement results using the name of the first pin in the ganged pin group, which is the pin associated with the leader channel.
-It is recommended that you specify the leader pin name in the Pin field of related tests in the Test tab of the calling TestStand step when working with ganged pin groups.
+The `MeasureAndPublishCurrent`, `MeasureAndPublishVoltage` and `PublishResults` methods publish the measurement results using the name of the first pin in the ganged pin group, which corresponds to the leader channel.
+When working with ganged pin groups, specify the leader pin name in the Pin field of related tests in the Test tab of the calling TestStand step.

 > [!NOTE]
 > While the TestStand Semiconductor Module (TSM) allows values to be published by pin group name, TSM requires separate values for each of the pins within the pin group.
 For ganged pins, results are returned for the pin group as a combined value across all pins.
 As a result, publishing individual pin results is not meaningful.
 Instead, only publish the combined result across the ganged pins.